abetusk/dev/projects/laser-spike/laser-spike.md

 Use caution when using the heat gun to shield the laser diode and the end of the JST connector.
 I've had trouble with the connectors not fitting properly and I believe I was sloppy in not protecting the laser diode JST connector from the heat.
-The laser diode also is sensitive to extremem temperature and could fail from excess heat applied to it.
+The laser diode also is sensitive to extreme temperature and could fail from excess heat applied to it.